xho95/xho95.github.io/_posts/2016-06-06-Collection-Types.md

 // the airports_2 dictionary now contains 3 items
 ```

-* subsript syntax : to change the value associated with a particular key
+* subscript syntax : to change the value associated with a particular key

 ```swift
 airports_2["LHR"] = "London Heathrow"